o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 - Create a release build for your project.
 - Run your project's Game Launcher.

 ## Prerequisites

 The following instructions assume that you have:

 - Set up O3DE on your computer.
 For help, refer to [Set up Open 3D Engine](\docs\welcome-guide\setup\_index.md).

-- An O3DE project that's ready to release.
+- An O3DE project that contains at least one level.
 You may need to resolve any errors in your project in order to create a release build.

 - A Visual Studio project for your O3DE project.
 For help, refer to [Create a Visual Studio project](/docs/welcome-guide/create/creating-projects-using-cli/#create-a-visual-studio-project).